Other Exercises

 Fill In the blanks, then press Score to check your answers

-I was six years old, I my leg
+I was six years old, I broke my leg

 And the sweet perfume of the mountain grass as I rolled down